cea-sec/Sibyl/doc/CONFIG.md

 the obtained snapshots.
 Current supported values are `branch`, `keep`, `keepall`.

 The `prune_keep` value specifies the number of snapshot to keep per prunning.

+The `prune_keep_map` value specifies the overall maximum number of snapshot to keep. `0` means no limit.

 Please refer to the related documentation for more information.